Last Updated on: 19th September 2023, 05:08 pm

-Brown played in the NBA for over 10 years, spending time on several different teams including the Cleveland Cavaliers, Los Angeles Lakers, and Phoenix Suns.
+Brown played in the NBA for over ten years, spending time on several different teams, including the Cleveland Cavaliers, Los Angeles Lakers, and Phoenix Suns.
 He was known for his impressive dunking abilities and often participated in All-Star weekend dunk contests.

-But what made Brown stand out from other high-flyers in the league was his ability to soar above defenders with ease.
-Through analyzing his technique and examining the science behind his jumps, a clearer picture emerges of just how impressive Brown’s vertical leap truly was.
+But his ability to soar above defenders easily made Brown stand out from other high-flyers in the league.
+Analyzing his technique and examining the science behind his jumps reveals just how impressive Brown’s vertical leap truly was.

 How Tall?
 What Is Shannon Brown’s Height?